16egong/peer_mentor_project/README.md

 4. Message me when you are able to open up a notebook

 To Mentor:
-1. <  Please edit this and tell me if you installed pip or conda  >
+1. I installed Anaconda through the Jupyter installation page